First Responder Cardiovascular Wellness Screening Program

 What to expect:

-A quick, non-invasive scan performed on the neck with no discomfort or downtime.
+A quick, non-invasive ultrasound scan performed on the neck with no discomfort or downtime.

 Healthcare professional adjusting a yellow ankle blood pressure cuff on a patient's lower leg in a medical setting to perform an ankle/brachial index (ABI) test.